top of page

 OHPM’s team of trained volunteers, staff, and community partners specialize in helping ex-offenders overcome the challenges of re-entry to society by offering transistion fairs, ride assistance, car loans, felon-friendly housing referrals, food, medical attention, care and counseling, document replacement, job search/veteran support clubs—and more!

-We're now open 5 days a week!
+We're open 5 days a week!

 Hours of Operation Monday-Friday 9 AM - 2 PM